-- Grade Level: 12

-- Prerequisite: 3.0 GPA
+Grade Level: 12Prerequisite: 3.0 GPA

-- Credit: 1 per semester, 1 semester

-- Fulfills the US Government requirement
+Fulfills the US Government requirement

 Economics COURSE #151400

 How does the free market society affect my life, our community, our society, and our world?

 Economics examines the allocation of resources and their uses for satisfying human needs and wants.
 The course analyzes economic reasoning used by consumers, producers, savers, investors, workers, voters, and government in making decisions.
 Students will explain that because resources are limited, people mist make choices and understand the role that supply, demand, prices, and profits play in a market economy.
 Key elements of the course include study of scarcity and economic reasoning, supply and demand, market structures, role of government, national income determination, the role of financial institutions, economic stabilization, and trade.
 Students will also participate in a Stock Market simulation throughout the semester in order to understand how the Stock Market works.